adoxa/errout/readme.txt

     There are occasions when you would like to redirect both standard output (stdout) and standard error (stderr).
 The normal method to achieve this is ">file 2>&1" - send stdout to the file and duplicate stderr to stdout.
-The problem with this method is it changes the order (as seen on the console) - you end up with all of stdout, followed by all of stderr.
+The problem with this method is it may change the order (as seen on the console) - you end up with all of stdout, followed by all of stderr.
     Errout really sends stderr to stdout, maintaining the order.

 Requirements